ozgun/ozgun.github.io/_posts/2009-11-01-upgrading-redmine.md

 Your Project > Settings > Modules
 {% endhighlight %}

-Chart Data Generator: The author of the plugin says: “You may schedule a cron job to run the rake task named redmine:backlogs_plugin:generate_chart_data.
+Chart Data Generator: The author of the plugin says: “You may schedule a cron job to run the rake task named `redmine:backlogs_plugin:generate_chart_data`.
 I recommend you run it a few minutes after midnight to ensure that your backlogs have data everyday even when no user views the charts.”

 {% highlight bash %}
 $ rake redmine:backlogs_plugin:generate_chart_data RAILS_ENV="production"
 {% endhighlight %}

-I’d like to thank to Mark Maglana for this great “Scrum/Agile” plugin.
+I’d like to thank to [Mark Maglana](http://relaxdiego.wordpress.com/) for this great "Scrum/Agile" plugin.

 Following the steps above, I successfully upgraded Redmine and installed “backlogs” plugin.
 If you encounter any problems please refer to "Redmine’s official documentation:http://www.redmine.org/projects/redmine/wiki